nimblelearn/datapackage-m/README.md

 ### Power BI Service Data Refresh Support

-Data refresh currently works from Power BI Desktop and Power Query for Excel but not from the Power BI service.
+Data refresh only works from Power BI Desktop and Power Query for Excel but not from the Power BI service.
 The Power BI service performs a static analysis on all the Power Query M expressions in a Power BI file to determine whether it can be refreshed by the service.
 One scenario where a data refresh is not supported is when the [Web.Contents](https://msdn.microsoft.com/en-us/query-bi/m/web-contents?f=255&MSPPError=-2147217396) function is used with a [dynamically generated URL](https://ideas.powerbi.com/forums/265200-power-bi-ideas/suggestions/10927416-web-contents-should-support-scheduled-refresh-ev).
 This is one of the functions that Data Package M uses to dynamically handle Data Packages and this currently prevents the Power BI Service from being able to refresh the data.

 If you require Power BI service data refresh support, you can try the [Data Package Connector](https://github.com/nimblelearn/datapackage-connector).
-This is a [Power BI Custom Connector](https://docs.microsoft.com/en-us/power-bi/desktop-connector-extensibility) that's based on the same Data Package M functions and supports data refresh in the Power BI service through a [Power BI Data Gateway](https://docs.microsoft.com/en-us/power-bi/service-gateway-onprem).
+This is a [Power BI Custom Connector](https://docs.microsoft.com/en-us/power-bi/desktop-connector-extensibility) that's based on the same Data Package M functions and supports data refresh in the Power BI service through an [On-premises data gateway](https://docs.microsoft.com/en-us/power-bi/service-gateway-onprem).